The timezones in the United States

 In the United States exists a time difference of up to 5 hours between the East and the West.
 Like in most parts of the USA, there is a distinction in the United States drawn between standard time and daylight saving time (also called winter time and summer time), but this distiction is not nationwide.
 8 regions put the clocks forward by 1 hour in summer.
 2 regions keep the standard time year-round.

-The next clock change in New York will be on November 01st, 2020 at 2:00 to standard time.Back to overview: United States
+The next clock change in New York will be on March 14th, 2021 at 2:00 to daylight saving time.Back to overview: United States